sunnydigital/sunnydigital.github.io/content/aboutme/index.md

 Description: |
     This page is a bit about me, from where I'm from to what I've been up to,

-    what I'm doing, to what I'm interested in,
+    what I'm doing, to what I'm interested in, and where I'm going

-    and where I'm going
+    definitely a page where the words "stay tuned" applies!

 layout: aboutme
 disableShare: true